 Current Aircraft and Location:

-Current Aircraft: C17-A Globemaster III
+Current Aircraft: [link not available] Globemaster III

 Current Location: RAF Brize Norton

 Western Frontier 1918*, Independant Force and Germany 1918, Mahsud, 1919-1920, Waziristan, 1919-1920, German Ports, 1940-1941, Baltic, 1940-1941, France and Low Countries, 1940, Fortress Europe 1940-1942*, Ruhr 1940-1942*, Berlin 1940-42*, Biscay Ports, 1940, Arakan 1942-44, Burma 1944-45, Manipur, 1944, Eastern Waters 1945.

 (Honours marked with an asterisk, may be emblazoned on the Squadron Standard)

 No 99 Squadron was formed on 15 August 1917 at Yatesbury, Wiltshire, from a nucleus supplied by No 13 Training Squadron, Royal Flying Corps.
 In April 1918, the squadron was equipped mainly with De Havilland DH9 aircraft, and was deployed to France to operate as a light bomber squadron.
 The squadron took part in seventy-six strategic bombing missions directed at German industrial targets for the remainder of the First World War.
 In September 1918, the squadron was re-supplied with DH9A bombers and in May 1919 was deployed to India to take part in aerial policing duties over India's Northwest Frontier.
 On April 1920, the squadron was disbanded by being renumbered to No 27 Squadron.